 Since both HIV and the hepatitis B virus share similar transmission routes, it is not surprising that there is a high frequency of coinfection.
-Sexual activity and/or injection drug use are the most common routes of transmission of the hepatitis B virus among those also infected with HIV.
+Both viruses can be transmitted from mother-to-baby during childbirth (due to blood exchange from mother to baby), through unsafe medical and injection practices, and unscreened blood transfusions.
+Sexual activity and/or injection drug use are other common routes of transmission of the hepatitis B virus among those also infected with HIV.

 While highly active antiretroviral therapy (HAART) has dramatically improved the lives of those with HIV, the consequences of associated illnesses such as hepatitis B coinfections have become more relevant.